Mad Paws Holdings Ltd. Announces Change in Substantial Holder Interests - TipRanks.com

 An announcement from Mad Paws Holdings Ltd. ( (AU:MPA) ) is now available.

 Mad Paws Holdings Ltd. has announced a change in the interests of a substantial holder, Harvest Lane Asset Management and its associated entities.
-The notice indicates a change in voting power, reflecting an increase from 7.41% to 8.74% based on the current shares on issue.
-This change in substantial holding could impact the company’s governance and decision-making processes, potentially influencing its strategic direction and shareholder dynamics.
+The notice indicates a shift in voting power, with Harvest Lane Asset Management now holding a 10.2996% voting power based on 406,242,258 shares issued.
+This change in substantial holding could impact the company’s governance and decision-making processes, potentially influencing its strategic direction and stakeholder interests.

 More about Mad Paws Holdings Ltd.